It’s very common to copy a local file into the container when build docker image. In general, we use COPY

 RUN wget xxxx && unzip xxx && rm xxx

 You can also mount file when build image if your file can’t be download from Internet or the file is secret.
 Use it to bind files or directories to the build container.
-A bind mount is read-only by default, add rw

 The mounted folder are kept in the image, but the files are gone.
 Don’t forget to delete the empty folder if you want to keep image clean.

-Mount folder Link to heading
+Mount folder #

 RUN --mount=type=bind,target=/target_dir/,source=./source_dir/,rw

-Mount file Link to heading
+Mount file #

 RUN --mount=type=bind,target=/azure-cli.rpm,source=./docker/azure-cli.rpm tdnf install ca-certificates /azure-cli.rpm -y && tdnf clean all